 Cost reimbursable is the most common mechanism, as most collaborators are performing experiments and the costs are mostly for salary and materials.
 For a cost reimbursable subaward agreement, the subrecipient invoices monthly for the actual costs of the work performed in the previous month.

 A fixed price mechanism is used when the subrecipient will be paid a predetermined amount based on the costs during a project period for a specific deliverable.
 Invoices may be submitted on a predetermined schedule, at a milestone, or when the deliverable is received.
 The scope of work includes the required deliverables for payment and a payment schedule.

 Fixed price subawards involving federal funds must comply with the following requirements outlined in federal regulations (2 CFR 200):

 Outgoing subaward request

-To initiate an outgoing subaward agreement from an IU sponsored award, you, as the principal investigator, or your department administrator must send an email containing the following items to firstname.lastname@example.org:
+To initiate an outgoing subaward agreement or amendment from an IU sponsored award, you, as the principal investigator, or your department administrator must send an email containing the appropriate completed and signed Subaward Request form, along with the required documents listed in the form, to firstname.lastname@example.org.

 - Subaward Request Form with guidance – New Subaward (Accessible 06/24/22)

 - Subaward Request Form with guidance – Amendment to existing Subaward (Accessible 06/24/22)